fcesur/fcesur/README.md

 <h3>Hi 👋, I'm Fatih Cesur</h3>
 <br\><br\>
-<p>A passionate Software Engineer with interest on OOP and System Design.
-I graduated from Istanbul University - Computer Engineering and got my Bachelor's degree.
+<p>A passionate Software Engineer with interest on OOP and System Design.</p>
+<p>I graduated from Istanbul University - Computer Engineering and got my Bachelor's degree.
 I am constantly researching and gaining experience in order to create a better version of me.</p>

 - 📫 How to reach me **fc.fatihcesur@gmail.com**